bertt/triangulator/README.md

 ## Remarks

-- Input wkb must be of type PolyhedralSurface/MultiPolygon, otherwise an error will occur;
+- Input wkb must be of type PolyhedralSurface/MultiPolygon/Polygon, otherwise an error will occur;
 - Triangulated geometry is returned as WKB (as PolyhedralSurface/MultiPolygon);
-- Geometries with holes are not supported (yet).

 ## Method